dotnet/runtime/src/tools/illink/docs/error-codes.md

 *Note: this warning can't be currently produced as there's no pure IL way to pass unknown value to a generic parameter.
 Once ILLInk supports full analysis of arguments for `MakeGenericType`/`MakeGenericMethod` this warnings would become active.*

-#### `IL2067`: Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the parameter 'source parameter' of method 'source method' don't match those on the parameter 'target parameter' of method 'target method'.
-The source value must declare at least the same requirements as those declared on the target location it's assigned to
+#### `IL2067`: Trim analysis: 'target parameter' argument does not satisfy 'DynamicallyAccessedMembersAttribute' in call to 'target method'.
+The parameter 'source parameter' of method 'source method' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to.

 - The target location declares some requirements on the type value via its `DynamicallyAccessedMembersAttribute`.
 Those requirements must be met by those declared on the source value also via the `DynamicallyAccessedMembersAttribute`.
 The source value can declare more requirements than the source if necessary.